 The IRS Form 990 is the annual federal information return filed by all charitable corporations that are exempt from income tax.
 The amounts in these statements are presented in accordance with IRS regulations, which in some cases are at variance with generally accepted accounting principles.
 Both NPR, Inc and NPR Foundation are 501(c)(3) organizations and are each required to file Form 990.

-In addition to the Forms 990, NPR and NPR Foundation are each required to file form 990T to report unrelated business income.
+In addition to Form 990, NPR and NPR Foundation are each required to file form 990T to report any unrelated business income.